leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 {{#example_out Examples/Props.lean thirdOptionTwo}}
 ```

-There is also a version that crashes the program when the index is out of bounds:
+There is also a version that crashes the program when the index is out of bounds, rather than returning an `Option`:
 ```lean
 {{#example_in Examples/Props.lean crittersBang}}
 ```